-Wild Celery, scientifically known as Vallisneria americana and also popularly known as eelgrass and tape grass, has become one of the most common aquatic plants in Indian Lake.
+Wild Celery, scientifically known as Vallisneria americana and also popularly known as eelgrass and tapegrass, has become one of the most common aquatic plants in Indian Lake.
 Wild celery is a rooted aquatic plant with several long, thin, blade-like leaves emerging from the base of the plant.
 In Indian Lake, these leaves can grow to the surface of the water.
 During the summer, the plants will develop an elongate stem that rises to the water surface.
 The female flower is at the end of this stem and the stem will take on a corkscrew form following pollination.
 The leaves and the corkscrew flower stems can become a nuisance to recreation, particularly becoming entangled around boat motor propellers.

 Once established in a lake, wild celery spreads through the production of seeds as well as by vegetative means.
 During the growing season, the plants will send out stolons through the sediment.
 These will develop buds that will produce new plants each spring.
 Some of these buds can be dislodged and be carried by wave action or currents to new locations.